 Alternatively, your application will be considered if you have a:

-- Bachelor's degree with honours class IIA or higher from approved universities; or
+- Bachelor's degree with honours class IIA or higher from approved universities which should include a substantial thesis component; or

 - research master's degree; or